 Dear Parents and Carers,

 I am sure we all agree that as parents, we have the primary responsibility to morally educate our children; however, communities must actively support families if moral education is to be effective.
-As a mother, educator and the director of Minding Manners, I sincerely thank you for allowing us to be a part of your ongoing efforts and dedication.
+As a mother, educator and the director of Minding Manners International, I sincerely thank you for allowing us to be a part of your ongoing efforts and dedication.

 If you would like to receive quarterly Life Skills and Character Education information, articles and tips on raising polite, culturally aware and well-balanced children, building their self-esteem, communication and etiquette issues in general, then sign up now to receive our Newsletter by clicking here.
 We would also be delighted to communicate with you on our Facebook page (the link is located in the footer of this page.)